KevinFarmer/ia-verify/tubeup_install.md

 ### Install Chocolatey
 Following these 5 steps: https://chocolatey.org/install

-	- Chocolatey is a package manager which can be used to install other software
+Note: Chocolatey is a package manager which can be used to install other software

 ### Install Python
-Type this line (source: https://docs.python-guide.org/starting/install3/win/#install3-windows) `choco install python`
+Type this line (source: https://docs.python-guide.org/starting/install3/win/#install3-windows)

+`choco install python`

-	- Note, you will likely need to restart after this
+Note: you will likely need to restart after this

 ### Check and upgrade pip:
-Pip is python's own package manager, which is used to install python libraries `py -m pip install -U pip`
+Pip is python's own package manager, which is used to install python libraries

+`py -m pip install -U pip`

 ### Install setuptools
-Otherwise it may throw an error that pkg_resources is missing `pip install setuptools`
+Otherwise it may throw an error that pkg_resources is missing

+`pip install setuptools`

 ### Install TubeUp